 Zelenskyy reveals likely cause of grid breakdown, reports no evidence of outside meddling

 Ukrainian President Volodymyr Zelenskyy has said the causes of today's major power grid breakdown are still under investigation.
 So far, there is no evidence of external interference or a cyberattack.
-The incident was most likely caused by icing on power lines.
+The incident was most likely caused by ice on power lines.

 Source: Zelenskyy in his evening address

-Quote: "This morning, the power grid experienced a breakdown when two lines, connecting Romania and Moldova, and within Ukraine, stopped operating.
+Quote: "This morning, the power grid experienced a breakdown when two lines connecting Romania and Moldova and within Ukraine stopped operating.

 Details: Zelenskyy said the breakdown had its strongest impact on Kyiv, the centre of Ukraine and Vinnytsia, Chernihiv, Kharkiv and Sumy oblasts.

-"There is a significant heating deficit, with nearly 3,500 buildings across various districts currently without heat.
-City authorities, utility services and energy workers have pledged to restore heating as much as possible by tomorrow morning, although the pace must accelerate.
+"There is a significant heating shortage, with nearly 3,500 buildings across various districts currently without heat.
+City authorities, utility services and energy workers have pledged to restore heating as quickly as possible by tomorrow morning, although the pace must accelerate.
 As regards Kyiv's water supply, it should be available to all consumers today.
 Reports indicate that it is, but we are monitoring the situation closely," he added.

 Background: